subzerocloud/showcase/cloudflare-postgresql-neon/README.md

 # Northwind Traders (by subZero)
-## Running on Cloudflare&apos;s Pages + D1
+## Running on Cloudflare&apos;s Pages + PostgreSQL (Neon)
 This is a demo of [subZero library](https://www.npmjs.com/package/subzerocloud) capabilities, leveraged in a NextJS app, to automatically expose a PostgREST compatible backend on top of the underlying database.

-See the [source code](https://github.com/subzerocloud/showcase/tree/main/cloudflare-pages-D1) on GitHub.
+See the [source code](https://github.com/subzerocloud/showcase/tree/main/cloudflare-postgresql-neon) on GitHub.